Reviews You Can Rely On

 How to Choose The Best Ski Jacket

 Whether searching for a ski jacket online or at your closest gear store, it can be downright daunting trying to find the right product.
-From ski resorts to backcountry-focused designs, jackets can be substantially different from one another, but fortunately, it's quick and easy to learn about layering and ski jacket nuances to find the right option for you and your skiing needs.
+From ski resorts to backcountry-focused designs, jackets can be substantially different from one another, and rightfully so; what makes a great backcountry shell is completely different from what I would look for in a feature-heavy resort-oriented model.
+Fortunately, it's quick and easy to learn about layering systems and ski jacket nuances to find the right option for you and your skiing needs.

 Men's Ski Jackets

-We conducted exhaustive testing on the best ski jackets for men.
+Our men's team conducted exhaustive testing on the best ski jackets for men.
 The chart below summarizes our overall scores of the men's best ski jackets available today.
-Click on a bar to see more details about each jacket, including prices and whether we granted it an award.
+Click on a bar for more details about each jacket, including prices and whether it earned an award.

 Women's Ski Jackets

-Our expert female review team put all of women's ski jackets through our comprehensive testing.
+I put our lineup of ski jackets for women through our comprehensive testing with the help of a few other female reviewers to get a well-rounded group of perspectives.
 The following chart shows how each product ranked overall:

 Categories of Ski Jackets

-There are two main categories of ski jackets in our review: hardshell and shell-insulated jackets.
-Hardshell jackets only have a waterproof/resistant shell, so to add warmth, you'll need to wear additional layers underneath.
+There are two main categories of ski jackets in this review: hardshell and shell-insulated jackets.
+Hardshell jackets only have a waterproof/resistant shell, so you'll need to wear additional layers underneath to add warmth.
 These lighter-weight options allow for a high degree of versatility, as you can add or remove layers underneath to dial in the right amount of clothing for the day and your skiing, which is especially handy for backcountry use or warm resort days.
-These types of jackets can also be used year-round, given that waterproof layers are needed in many outdoor sports across all four seasons.
+These jackets can also be used year-round, given that waterproof layers are needed in many outdoor sports across all four seasons.
 The downside to these jackets is that you'll need to buy more layers for warmth, as their main job is to keep moisture and wind out.

 ski jacket - the type of ski jacket you use largely depends on your layering...